Western Redcedar Dieback

 More research is needed

-We are actively pursuing opportunities to secure support to conduct research about the western redcedar decline.
-Personnel in our program have submitted proposals for a few initiatives.
-Please contact us if you’re interested in collaborating or supporting research about the western redcedar decline.
+We are also actively pursuing opportunities to secure more support for research about the dieback of western redcedar.
+Please contact us if you’re interested in collaborating or supporting research about the dieback of western redcedar.

 Observations of bark beetle and fungal associations with dead western redcedar trees have been shared, particularly in trees around Seattle.
 However, these associations are generally understood to be secondary, infecting the tree after it becomes stressed or dies.
 More research is needed to confirm or deny this consensus.